A version of this was written for and published by the BC Conservative.

 So do we give in to the power elite?
 Are we, as they claim, too stupid to think for ourselves?
 Are only our elite leaders moral enough to do the right thing?

 And California came very close to deliberating Senate Bill 1161 with the Orwellian name, California Climate Science Truth and Accountability Act, a bill that had passed through two committees.
-The new crime would have been disagreement with the law-makers viewpoint.
+The new crime would have been for having a disagreement with the lawmakers’ viewpoint.

 There are in fact more scientists alive in the world than ever before.
-Will they rebel at this blatant censorship?
+Will they rebel against this blatant censorship?
 But at what cost?
-Speaking out has adversely affect the careers of many.
-Judith Curry, Roger Pielke jr., Byorn Lomborg and Murry Salby are just a few with horror stories to tell.
+Speaking out has adversely affected the careers of many.
+Judith Curry, Roger Pielke jr., Bjorn Lomborg and Murry Salby are just a few that have horror stories to tell.

-Logically, CO2 can only affect climate in one of three ways: it can have no effect, it can have a minor effect, or could there be a catastrophic effect?
+Logically, CO2 can only affect climate in one of three ways: it can have no effect, it can have a minor effect, or could there be a catastrophic effect.
 All three can’t be right, but what is the non-scientist to believe?
-Is simple logic enough to proves the catastrophic view to be wrong?
+Is simple logic enough to prove the catastrophic view to be wrong?

-And catastrophic alarmism is of course the key to the climate taxersМprogram – facing catastrophe, we must act instantly, but outside of the catastrophic we have time to think, to assess.
-It is time to look closely at justification for alarm, that call to act without thinking.
+And catastrophic alarmism is of course the key to the climate taxers program – facing catastrophe, we must act instantly, but outside of the catastrophic, we have time to think, to assess.
+It is time to look closely at the justification for alarm, that call to act without thinking.

 There’s little money to be made by telling people there is no problem, but as Al Gore has shown, much money comes to those who spread fear.
 Yearly, billions of your tax dollars are spent falsely combating climate change.
 You are being ripped off and they fear you might awaken.